NERC-CEH/catalogue/README.markdown

     ./gradlew :web:grunt_concurrent

-will run a process that watches the javascript and less directories and recompiles the files on an changes.
+will run a process that watches the javascript and less directories and recompiles the files on any changes.

 ## Developing just Javascript